MCP

 Examples

 The MCP server exposes all of the methods available in the Workshop API.
-Additionally, there is a _Documentation
+Additionally, there is a _Documentation tool that allows clients to query and list available documentation files.

 Example Prompts